 Price and running costs

-In terms of price, the Volvo undercuts the cheapest Kia Niro EV by £3,500 and the Vauxhall Mokka by more than £5,000.
-The Single Motor Extended Range is on sale now and is priced at £38,545, while the Twin Motor Performance model, which Volvo expects to be the most popular in the range, starts at £40,995.
+In terms of price, the cheapest EX30 undercuts the cheapest Kia Niro EV by £3,500 and the Vauxhall Mokka by more than £5,000.
+The Single Motor Extended Range starts from £38,545, while the Twin Motor Performance model, which Volvo expects to be the most popular in the range, starts at £40,995.

 Volvo EX30 Verdict